satoshi-block/descodeuses/README.md

 - Enter a jenkins job name : myFirstPipeline

-- Select pipeline as option
+- Select 'pipeline'

 - Validate by clicking on OK button

+C/ In your jenkins job configuration, write the "Hello World" code inside the pipeline script console as follows :
+=> INSERT IMAGE